 - Preparations Before Mounting a Transducer on an Aluminum Boat

-- Steps on How to Mount a Transducer on an Aluminum Boat
+- Steps for Mounting a Transducer on an Aluminum Boat

 - Make the Transducer Work!